 The Cappella dei Priori (Chapel of the Priors) also called Cappella della Signoria was built between 1511 and 1514 by Baccio d’Agnolo and its decoration was entrusted to Ridolfo del Ghirlandaio (Ridolfo Bigordi said il Ghirlandaio), son of the famous Domenico Ghirlandaio.
-The chapel is dedicated to St. Bernard and consists of two rooms with vaulted ceilings: the altar area and the chapel.
+The chapel is dedicated to St. Bernard and consists of two rooms with vaulted ceilings: the altar area and the real chapel.

+The Cappella dei Priori was so called because it was used by the Priori, that is, by those who ruled the city at the time of the Florentine Republic.
 In this chapel the Priors prayed and asked for God’s help to be fair and just in their public decisions.
-In the chapel also were kept documents and objects of the Treasury of the Signoria, which are now kept in the Laurentian Library in Florence.
+In the chapel were also kept the documents and objects of the Treasury of the Signoria.
+These documents are now kept in the Laurentian Library in Florence.

 The visit of the rooms on the second floor of the Monumental Quarters continues, now we visit the Sala dell’Udienza (Audience Hall or Audience Chamber).